Murder Most Foul (song): Cultural references

+In the song's penultimate line, Dylan sings "Play 'Love Me or Leave Me' by the great Bud Powell".
+In addition to being the last artist named in the song, jazz pianist and composer Powell is also the only one, among the dozens listed, whose name is preceded by an adjective.
+Furthermore, the reference is notable because Powell never actually recorded "Love Me or Leave Me".
+He did, however, compose a contrafact titled "Get It" that is based on the same chord structure as "Love Me or Leave Me".
+Dylan scholar Laura Tenschert believes that this may have been Dylan's clever, indirect way of acknowledging his own predilection for musical appropriation in songwriting.

 NPR's Bob Boilen and Ann Powers attempted to identify all of the individual songs referenced in "Murder Most Foul".
 They made the resulting 74-song playlist available to stream via Spotify and Apple Music.

 Charts

 This song was the first Bob Dylan track to top any Billboard chart.

 Accolades

 Cover versions

-The song was covered by The Milk Carton Kids' Kenneth Pattengale who released his version on YouTube on April 4, 2020.
+The song was covered by the Milk Carton Kids' Kenneth Pattengale who released his version on YouTube on April 4, 2020.